madcock/ep128emu-core/README.md

   * Pressing **R3** will zoom in to the actual content, cropping black/single-colored borders
   * Borders can be cropped completely (default) or using a margin configurable among core options

-For the emulation features, see the [original README](README).
-Since GUI is replaced by retroarch, features that would require own window (debugger, keyboard layout setting, etc) are not available.
-Some extra features not required for original games are also excluded (SD card, SID, MIDI, Spectrum emulation card for EP, mouse).

 ## Using the binaries

 ### Requirements

 * A system with retroarch installed.
-Linux 64-bit, ARM 32-bit, and Windows 32 and 64 bit versions are currently available.
+Linux 64-bit, ARM 32-bit, and Windows 32 and 64 bit versions of the core are currently available.
 * ROM files for the systems to be emulated.
   * Enterprise: `exos21.rom`, `basic21.rom`, `epfileio.rom`, `exdos13.rom`
     * [epfileio.rom](roms/epfileio.rom) is a special image for ep128emu, needed only for direct file loading